eodms-sgdot/eodms-cli/README.md

 6. Enter the date range separated with a dash.
 If you want to search all years, leave blank.

+	- A date range can be entered or a statement representing a time-frame from the current time (ex: ```24 hours```).
+	- If entering date ranges, use a dash for the range.
 	- The entry can have multiple ranges separated by a comma (ex: ```20200601-20200701,20201013-20201113```).
 	- The date range can also include a time, separated by a T (ex: ```20200701T153455-20200801T000545```).
 Make sure the time is in UTC.
 	- Date format is ```yyyymmdd``` or ```yyyymmddThhmmss```.